Azmisov/sphinxcontrib-kissapi/README.md

 to include in the docs, and there just weren't enough customization options to get what I needed.

 Instead of generating the docs automatically, this plugin provides a simple, flexible API for analyzing and introspecting your python code.
-Using the API, you can generate reST documentation yourself however you want!
+Using the API, you can generate reST documentation yourself however you want! *Keep it simple, stupid.*

 I've also included a default "renderer" which will generate reST documentation automatically.
 You can use these if you are satisfied with the output and don't need any additional customization.